 Many charities offer free or heavily subsidised counselling, again it is always worth asking.

 I started counselling, but I felt worse, thinking about bad stuff, shouldn’t it make me feel better?

-I have to be honest here, some members of my profession seem less compassionate than they should be, discussing self-care, being available in emergencies, warning clients that they may feel worse are basics in my opinion.
+I have to be honest here, some members of my profession seem less compassionate than they should be, discussing self-care, and warning clients that they may feel worse is basic in my opinion.
+The BACP include making clients aware of this in their ethical framework.
 You may indeed feel worse, I compare it to a scab, they aren’t pleasant, but over time they heal, and underneath there is new, unmarked skin.
 Dropping out of counselling before you have reached that place of healing can mean you remain stuck in a painful place.
 However sometimes people feel they need to stop because it’s not the right time, or they have not found the right therapist.
 It’s a situation where trusting your gut really does matter.
 A professional, ethical, therapist, will never blame you if you say you don’t feel this is working, and if you say it, they may be able to explore what the barriers actually are.